trimix3d/lol_best_adc_build_finder/README.md

      {statikk_shyv , infinity_edge}]
     ```

+At the end of this step, the new list contains all the possible builds combination with one additionnal item to the builds of the old list.
+The old list is discarded.

 2. Simulate a fight with every build in the new list and save the corresponding results.

     The results saved are: